 This chapter provides an overview of the main outcomes of this study.
 We first provide an aggregate overview of the results for the ten ecosystem services and their contribution to the value of ecosystem assets in the Netherlands.
 This concerns the estimates for ecosystem service flows and asset values, the relative importance of the ten different ecosystem services, and the importance of ecosystem services for the economy of the Netherlands.
-Next, we disaggregate the national estimates to provinces and to ecosystem types.
-Finally, we present spatial maps for different indicators.
+Next, we disaggregate the national estimates to ecosystem types and to regions.
+Finally, we assess the economic importance of ecosystem services.